City Office REIT (NYSE:CIO) Issues FY 2021 Earnings Guidance

 City Office REIT (NYSE:CIO) issued an update on its FY 2021 earnings guidance on Thursday morning.
 The company provided EPS guidance of $1.400-$1.430 for the period.
 The company issued revenue guidance of -.

-The firm also recently disclosed a quarterly dividend, which was paid on Friday, July 23rd.
-Stockholders of record on Friday, July 9th were paid a $0.15 dividend.
-This represents a $0.60 annualized dividend and a dividend yield of 3.72%.
+The company also recently announced a quarterly dividend, which was paid on Friday, July 23rd.
+Shareholders of record on Friday, July 9th were issued a dividend of $0.15 per share.
 The ex-dividend date was Thursday, July 8th.
-City Office REIT’s dividend payout ratio (DPR) is presently 49.18%.
+This represents a $0.60 dividend on an annualized basis and a dividend yield of 3.72%.
+City Office REIT’s payout ratio is currently 49.18%.

-In other City Office REIT news, CEO James Thomas Farrar sold 3,000 shares of the stock in a transaction that occurred on Thursday, August 26th.
-The shares were sold at an average price of $25.50, for a total transaction of $76,500.00.
-The sale was disclosed in a document filed with the Securities & Exchange Commission, which is available through the SEC website.
+In other news, CEO James Thomas Farrar sold 3,000 shares of the firm’s stock in a transaction on Thursday, August 26th.
+The stock was sold at an average price of $25.50, for a total transaction of $76,500.00.
+The transaction was disclosed in a document filed with the Securities & Exchange Commission, which can be accessed through this link.
 Company insiders own 2.50% of the company’s stock.

-A hedge fund recently bought a new stake in City Office REIT stock.
-Millennium Management LLC bought a new stake in City Office REIT, Inc. (NYSE:CIO) in the second quarter, according to its most recent Form 13F filing with the Securities & Exchange Commission.
-The firm bought 11,190 shares of the real estate investment trust’s stock, valued at approximately $139,000.
-Institutional investors own 69.99% of the company’s stock.
+An institutional investor recently bought a new position in City Office REIT stock.
+Millennium Management LLC acquired a new stake in City Office REIT, Inc. (NYSE:CIO) during the 2nd quarter, according to its most recent filing with the Securities and Exchange Commission (SEC).
+The firm acquired 11,190 shares of the real estate investment trust’s stock, valued at approximately $139,000.
+Institutional investors and hedge funds own 71.86% of the company’s stock.

 City Office REIT, Inc is a real estate investment trust.
 It focuses on acquiring, owning and operating office properties located primarily in metropolitan areas in the Southern and Western United States.
 The company was founded on November 26, 2013 and is headquartered in Vancouver, Canada.